lucasrodes/lucasrodes.github.io/index.md

 ## he/him

 I'm a software developer and data scientist focused on open-source projects that bring data closer to people.
+Currently at [Our World in Data](https://ourworldindata.org).

 Interests: demography, global health, sustainable development, machine learning, design, etc.

-I'm based in Barcelona.
-But you can find online me at [Our World in Data](https://ourworldindata.org).

 [Ping me](./pages/contact) for collaborations — or to say hi.